Crucial SEO Terms Your Small Business Needs to Know

 This data helps sites perform better or worse on search results, so it's vital that you analyze the type of content you create.
 If some of these terms are a bit over your head, don’t worry, we will cover SEO terms shortly.

 What are the benefits of SEO?

 As I stated before, SEO is cost-efficient for companies, small or large.
 Depending on whether you count productive time spent creating and upgrading content as a cost of SEO, it could be free!
 With budgets becoming tighter, companies are looking for new ways to gain traffic, leads and money.
-Companies should invest a portion of their marketing time to SEO, as how you perform on Google can either hurt or help your brand success.
+Companies should invest a portion of their marketing time in SEO, as to how you perform on Google can either hurt or help your brand succeed.

 Here's a list of important key terms you should know for your success with SEO!

 ALT text is used as a description for your images within your site’s HTML (see HTML definition).
 Google sees ALT text, but not the image and humans see the image, but not the ALT text.
 When placing images in your site, or your content, be sure to place ALT text on your image.
 If it’s a picture of a cat, you could write “Orange Tabby Cat,” as the ALT text.

 2. Anchor Text